 Frankenstein Reborn is not exploiting any major release of recent but is riffing on the oft-filmed Mary Shelley novel Frankenstein (1818).
-Like a number of other efforts – the tv movie Dr Franken (1981), Mr. Stitch (1995) and the mini-series’ Frankenstein (2004), Frankenstein (2007), The Frankenstein Syndrome/The Prometheus Project (2010) and Frankenstein (2015), Frankenstein Reborn attempts the challenge of updating the Frankenstein story to the present day.
+Like a number of other efforts – the tv movie Dr Franken (1981), Mr. Stitch (1995) and the mini-series’ Frankenstein (2004), Frankenstein (2007), The Frankenstein Syndrome/The Prometheus Project (2010), Frankenstein (2015) and Depraved (2019), Frankenstein Reborn attempts the challenge of updating the Frankenstein story to the present day.
 This leads to some interesting interpolations.
 The story opens, as Mary Shelley’s book does, with a framing device.
 Shelley had Frankenstein discovered in the Arctic by the explorer Captain Walton and then telling his story to him; director/writer Leigh Scott also has Frankenstein telling his story to Walton – but here Walton is a psychiatrist in an asylum who is assessing Frankenstein’s sanity for a murder trial.
 Scott fascinatingly now has Frankenstein using nanotechnology in his experiments – the reason given for the surgery on the body is that he needs to reorganize the organs to better facilitate the passage of the nanobots and then has to apply electricity to activate them.
 On the other hand, the scenes where the creature becomes infected with its creator’s thoughts, which has been taken from the very Frankensteinian Saturn 3 (1980), are confusingly explained.
 (Mostly this seems to have been added to give a reason for the creature’s coming after Elizabeth as the threat to be with Frankenstein on his wedding night seems a dated one in modern surroundings).

 The film’s Frankenstein has been characterised along the lines of Peter Cushing in The Curse of Frankenstein (1957) – one of the versions of the story that Leigh Scott admits that he was influenced by on the Making Of extras.
 Rather than the classic characterization of Frankenstein as a mad scientist that mostly follows on from Colin Clive in Frankenstein (1931), this is a Frankenstein who is arrogant and a seducer of women, not to mention has a liking of Porsches and a coke habit.
 Rhett Giles’ Frankenstein is, like Cushing, disdainful of the morality around him, although in an oh-so-contemporary touch is being pressured over rising costs by the drug companies who are funding his research.
 As Frankenstein/Frank, Rhett Giles has a nice line in coldly arrogant tight-lipped expressions.